plagov/blog/content/posts/2021-11-30-rule-engine-pattern.md

 }
 ```

 Next, let's define the first rule class.
-That class wil hold the logic defined in the `if - else` branch:
+That class will hold the logic defined in the `if - else` branch:

 ```java
 public class AncestorWithClassRule implements AncestorRule {